 7.2 Administrative Ruling

-Administrators reserve the right to change, modify, or adapt all rules as deemed appropriate by ozfortress in order to uphold and maintain a spirit of overall fairness and good sportsmanship.
-We understand that a ruleset may not cover every situation and therefore we may occasionally deliver judgement based rulings.
+Administrators reserve the right to change, modify, or adapt all rules as deemed appropriate by ozfortress to uphold and maintain a spirit of overall fairness and good sportsmanship.
+We understand that a ruleset may not cover every situation and therefore we may occasionally deliver judgement-based rulings.

 This work by ozfortress is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.